Kong/kong-operator/.github/ISSUE_TEMPLATE/---release.md

 **Only for major and minor releases**:

-- [ ] When the release tag is created add a test case in [upgrade E2E test][helm_upgrade_test] with just published tag so that an upgrade path from previous major/minor version is tested.
+- [ ] After the release tag is created, bump the `fromVersion` in the `upgrade from one before latest to latest minor` [upgrade E2E test][helm_upgrade_test] to the one before the latest minor release.
-  - [ ] When the release contains breaking changes which precludes an automated upgrade make sure to add a comment to this test for future readers.
+- [ ] When the release contains breaking changes which precludes an automated upgrade make sure this is documented in the release notes and the Helm chart's [UPGRADE.md][helm-chart-upgrade].
 - [ ] Schedule a retro meeting and invite the team.
 Link the invite in the [retro notes](https://docs.google.com/document/d/15gDtl425zyttbDwA8qQrh5yBgTD5OpnhjOquqfSJUx4/edit#heading=h.biunbyheelys)